tomasmark79/powersaver/README.md

 ## License

-PowerMaster is open-source software, released under the MIT License.
+PowerMaster is open-source software, released under the unlicense.
+Initial author is Tomáš Mark 2024.

 For more information, visit the [GitHub repository](https://github.com/tomasmark79/powermaster).